 Addressing Climate Change, Minimizing Our Footprint

-That’s why we belong to a number of sustainability-related organizations, attend conferences and, when possible, meet with individual stakeholders or organizations on important corporate responsibility issues.
-For example, we’re members of AIM-Progress, a forum for leading consumer goods companies and suppliers to help improve responsible sourcing practices and share supply chain audits.
-We’re also a founding member of the Sustainability Consortium, an industry group focused on driving sustainability in products and supply chains.
-Recently, Clorox became a signatory to the United Nations Global Compact, the world’s largest organization of its kind, bringing together companies, NGOs, governments and other stakeholders to advance the most important sustainability issues in the world.
+We also believe ongoing dialogue and active leadership in sustainability initiatives are critical to advancing our sustainability agenda and driving change within our industry.
+That’s why we contribute thought-leadership to a number of sustainability-related organizations and hold leadership roles within AIM-Progress, a forum for leading consumer goods companies and suppliers to help improve responsible sourcing practices and share supply chain audits.
+We’re also a founding member of The Sustainability Consortium, an industry group focused on driving sustainability in products and supply chains.
+Additionally, since 2015 we have been a signatory to the United Nations Global Compact to advance and support sustainable development.

 Continuing Our Sustainability Journey

-Chairman and Chief Executive Officer
+Chief Executive Officer